codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Escaping-558b.md

 You can see how we put the `\` character before the `'`.
 This is know as *escaping* the character.

 ## Inserting a new line
-Another useful scenario for escaping is when you want to insert and new line into your text (also know as a *carriage return* from the days of typewriters).
+Another time you might find escaping useful is when you want to insert a new line into your text.

-Look at the code on the left and you can see we use the `\n` escape to achieve this.
+Look at the code on the left and you can see that `\n` escape is used to insert a new line.

+(The `\n` for *newline* or *line feed* and `\r` for *carriage return* are from the days of electric typewriters.
+A *carriage return* slides the assembly back to the start of the line and *line feed* moves down one line.)

 ## Useful escapes
 The following list shows you some typical uses of escaped characters.